marcuslull/CARefactor/README.md

 * Use functional programming where possible (Streams, Optionals)
 * Graded against an unknown test suite
 * The original method passes the unknown tests
+* Assumption: The client may want the ability to filter based on existing enums, or branch names in the future.

 ## Current code review
+ * This code parses a data structure that contains employee data partitioned by branch and then by year.
+ * Data is searched for an employee name that matches the employee name that was passed as an argument.
+ * On a match, it checks productivity and updates bestProductivity based on a comparison between current and previous max.
+ * Employees may have multiple entries because of data partitioning
+ * The current hierarchy is: String year > Branch branch > Employee employee > Integer productivity.
+ * Null checks at each level
+ * Employee matched based on name
+ * Method returns null by default
+ * Method returns an Integer max productivity only if an employee is found that matches the employeeName argument and has a productivity score
+ * Current logic does not seem to rely on Branch.department, Employee.department, Employee.status.

 ## My technical choices
+One of the requirements of this refactoring is readability.
+Java Streams make a great choice for this aspect as they are intuitively more easy to read in a step-by-step manner.

+Java Maps do not natively have access to the `.stream()` method like Java Collections do.
+However, adapting Maps to the Stream API can be done using the `keySet()`, `values()`, or `entrySet()` methods.

+For this particular problem it looks like we are only returning the best productivity score for a given employee.
+This productivity field is held by the Employee object which is contained in a List field of the Branch object.
+Branches are the values of the inner Map which is itself the value of the outer year Map.
+So, at least initially it looks like we can drill down to individual Branches with `Map.values()` and the key data will not be needed.
+From this point we may only require a `filter()` to collect all employee records where we can decide the max perhaps with a max function.

+As far as null handling and validation this can be handled with optionals and a combination of `if/isPresent()`, and `orElse()` functions.

+Once I have achieved the initial functionality and come up with suitable tests I can refactor for optimization and maintainability.

 ## Lessons learned